 What Is Wrong With The Tap Water In Vietnam?

 The problem with tap water in Vietnam is first that the chlorine level is way too high.
 Chlorine is added by most countries even in the west in their water treatment plants as it is a highly efficient disinfectant.

 It kills disease-causing pathogens, such as bacteria, and viruses, that grow in water supply reservoirs.

 With Vietnam being a tropical country, this means that bacteria can grow much faster, this is why chlorine is high.

 Cause of the level of chlorine you cannot drink it directly, but boiling the tap water will make it safe to drink.

 Also, there is a lack of water pipeline infrastructure across the country.
-A lot of the pipes are old, dirty, and rusty, as a result, the water gets contaminated when been supplied to people’s houses and businesses.
+A lot of the pipes are old, dirty, and rusty, as a result, the water gets contaminated when supplied to people’s houses and businesses.
 This is a particular problem once you leave the big cities, as the water infrastructure is not as developed.

 I suggest playing safe and drinking bottled water.